heremaps/gluecodium/doc/franca.md

 used as a path to a pre-existing header file instead.
 This property has no effect on generated code for Java or Swift.

-For an external enumeration the names of the enumerators (individual enumeration values) are assumed to match their "external" counterparts in the source file and thus are used verbatim in generated C++ and conversion code (i.e. without any naming convention being applied to the names).
+For an external enumeration its name and the names of the enumerators (individual enumeration values) are assumed to match their "external" counterparts in the source file, and thus are used verbatim in generated C++ and conversion code (i.e. without any naming convention being applied to the names).

 FIDL: